 When hospitals and healthcare systems employ inventory management software, identifying what amount is “just right” becomes easier.
 With that information available, you can start to reduce inventory to eliminate waste.
 This article details how to effectively use an inventory management system in the healthcare field to reduce inventory while keeping supplies adequately stocked and production unhindered.

-If you’re searching for the right inventory management software for your healthcare organization, use our Product Selection Tool.
+If you’re searching for the right inventory management software for your healthcare organization, use our Inventory Management Product Selection Tool.
 You’ll get a shortlist of software recommendations that are tailored to your needs.

 While having an excess in stock may bring peace of mind that a shortage won’t occur, it also brings financial ramifications, along with other issues.
 Problems with an excess of inventory include: